- Blog Post 5 – Audio Profile (Raw and Edited) Due Tonight by 11:59 p.m. Submit blog URL to WyoCourses.

 Contribute to the community.
 Actively search and share information related to your field.
 Followers will be happy and more informed.
 And they may retweet, which brings you more followers.

-- For example, AEJMC (a nonprofit mass media association) shares valuable information about journalism, multimedia, public relations, and advertising to followers.
+- For example, AEJMC (a nonprofit mass media education association) shares valuable information about journalism, multimedia, public relations, and advertising to followers.

 Start a story and use visual writing.
 Live events can be tweeted and Facebooked while on the scene.
 Stories you’re working on can be previewed with tidbits and snippets of writing.
 Direct people to the full story.
 Use strong verbs, adjectives, and visuals.